-() Warning Do not specify User Name postgres.
+- Do not specify User Namepostgres.
 This name corresponds to the PostgreSQL master user.
-If the corresponding passwords do not match, the database will not install.

-▶ Note The password for the FME Flow Database user account is encrypted in FME Flow installation files.
+If the corresponding passwords do not match, the database will not install. - Password must not contain any single quote (') characters. - The specified Password is encrypted in FME Flow installation files.